What Types of Brake Systems Does My Car Have?

 What Are Brake Rotors and How Do They Work?

 Brake rotors are part of your vehicle's disc brake system.
 It is an iron disc that is connected to the tire's hub that works together with the brake pads to stop your vehicle.
 Each of your vehicle's wheels has a brake rotor that has internal fins that help dissipate heat.
 When you press on the brake pedal to stop, the brake pads are pressed against the brake rotors to create friction.
 This will make your vehicle safely come to a stop or slow down, depending on how hard you press on the brake pedal.
 This process produces a large amount of heat, creating a high temperature in your vehicle's brake rotors.
 As you drive, the heat leaves the vehicle and goes into the air.
 This process is called “heat dissipation.”

 Brake calipers: Brake calipers are a clamp that houses the brake fluid, brake pistons, and brake pads.
 With good and regular maintenance, brake calipers can last a long time.

 Brake drums: Brake drums are your vehicle's drum brake system.
 They are hollow and turn with your vehicle's wheels.
 Brake drums are built with longevity and, with proper care, can last for over 100,000 miles depending on the environment you drive in.

 Many companies sell brake products or different parts of your vehicle's brake system.
-We at Schneider Automotive and Collision use quality parts and can assure you that we will get your vehicle to the condition the manufacturer intended.
+We at Schneider Automotive & Collision Center use quality parts and can assure you that we will get your vehicle to the condition the manufacturer intended.

 What Are the Different Types of Brake Rotors?